 Ingredients

-- 1 pound dried beans see notes below
+- 1 pound dried small white beans such as navy beans see notes below on bean options

 - 1 bay leaf